khushal40312/Uber-clone/README.md

 ---

 📅 On to Day 3 tomorrow!
 Thinking about ride requests or captain location updates next.
-# Day 3 – Location & Maps Integration
+# Day 3 – Location & Maps Integration (Uber Clone Backend)

-**Day 3** of my #100DaysOfCode challenge is complete ✅
+**Day 3** of my #100DaysOfCode challenge is done ✅
-Today I added **maps and location services** to my backend—super useful for any ride-sharing or delivery-based app.
+Today was all about integrating **location-based services** into the backend for my **Uber clone project**.

-## 🌍 What I Did
+## 🌍 What I Built

+Added core map functionality to power ride discovery, ETA calculations, and autocomplete during pickup/dropoff.

-- Integrated **maps API** (using [GoMaps](https://maps.gomaps.pro), a free Google Maps-compatible service).
+- Integrated **GoMaps API** (a free Google Maps-compatible alternative).
 - Created a service layer to handle:
-  - Getting coordinates from a human-readable address
+  - 📍 Converting addresses into coordinates
-  - Getting distance & time between two points
+  - 🚗 Calculating distance & estimated travel time between two locations
-  - Location autocomplete suggestions
+  - 🔍 Autocomplete suggestions for locations during input
-- Created protected routes (auth required) for map-based queries.
+- Built secure **protected API routes** for these services.

 ## ✨ API Endpoints